kabirt7/eShop/README.md

 TO DO:
 - fix the Item Page and fix the Cart Page Styling
 - fix the functionality of the favourited button on the Item Page
+- fix how the Home page is centred